-Note: Widgets go into widget areas defined by your theme, so if you haven’t activated the correct theme this step won’t work correctly.
-And if there are any widgets provided by plugins, they won’t be imported if you haven’t installed the plugin on the new site.
+Note: Widgets go into widget areas defined by your theme, so if you haven’t activated the correct theme, this step won’t work correctly.
+And if there are any widgets provided by plugins, they won’t import if you haven’t installed the plugin on the new site.

 Now go to the admin screens for your old site and install and activate the widget settings plugin there too.
 Go to Tools > Widget Settings Export to see the exporter screen:

-Unless you just want to select some of the widgets from your old site (and not all of them), select the Select All Active Widgets checkbox.
+Unless you just want to select only some widgets from your old site (and not all of them), select the Select All Active Widgets checkbox.
 Click the Export Widget Settings button to download the export file.

 Click the Select a file button and find the file where you downloaded it.
-Note that you’re looking for a son file this time, not an XML file.
+Note that you’re looking for a JSON file this time, not a XML file.
 Then click the Show widget settings button to see the widgets in the file:

-Select the widgets you want to import, or just click on the Select All Active Widgets button, and make sure the Clear Current Widgets Before Import button is selected.
+Select the widgets you want to import, or just click on the Select All Active Widgets button, and check the Clear Current Widgets Before Import option.
 Then click the Import Widget Settings button.

 Now got to your new site and check how similar it is to the old one:

-The two importer plugins you’ve used import the content of your old site to your new one but they don’t import all of the settings.
-This means that you’ll have to make some manual tweaks before you’re done.
+The two importer plugins you’ve used import the content of your old site to your new one but they don’t import all the settings.
+This means that you must make some manual tweaks before you’re done.